In general terms, you must be an Australian citizen to serve in the Navy, Army or Air Force, but there are some

 - An Australian passport (issued after 20 August 1986, with at least two years validity, and not cancelled), or

 - An Australian Citizenship Certificate (including an extract from the register of citizenship or extract from the register of Australian births abroad).

 In exceptional circumstances, if a position cannot be filled by an Australian citizen the citizenship requirement may be waived and applications may be accepted from:

 - Permanent residents who can prove they have applied for citizenship

-- Permanent residents who are ineligible to apply for Australian citizenship as long as they are prepared to apply for citizenship within 90 days of commencing service.
+- Permanent residents who are prepared to apply for citizenship after they have completed 90 days of relevant Defence (effective) service.

 - Overseas applicants with relevant military experience (see below).

 Please be aware that if, as a permanent resident, you refuse citizenship or fail in your application, your ADF service will be terminated.

 If you are a New Zealand citizen who is also a permanent resident or citizen of Australia, you can apply for the ADF if you can satisfy one of the following: